MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 The goal is to determine the top causes for departure delays and provide business reccomendations utilizing actionable insights to mitigate delays in accordance with the airline's future endeavors of enhancing the customer experience on-board.

 Insights and reccomendations are provided on the following key areas:
-- Analyzing departure count to determine relative presence at hubs
+- Analyzing departure count to determine relative presence at bases
+- Calculating median length of delays per category of delay per base
 - Matching type of delay to scheduled departure time to test time-of-day influence
-- Median length of delays per category per hub
-- A/B testing on PHL base
+- A/B testing split-prioritiy tactic at DCA

 There are various types of delays, some controllable, some not.
 Those that are not directly controllable by the airline include weather, ATC, and security issues.
 Those that are directly controllable include carrier delays (maintinance issues, catering discrepancies, staffing shortages, etc) and late aircraft arrivals.
 These are the type of delays that will be primarily analyzed.